A rather rarely used wine rating system; see under wine rating.

 Professional tasters can, however, disregard such influencing factors and judge a wine quite "fairly" and "objectively" by, of course, disregarding their personal likes and dislikes as much as possible.
 However, this can only be achieved through years of practice and experience.
 In order to eliminate influences by external circumstances such as the lighting mentioned above, professional tastings take place in a sparsely furnished, neutral environment.
 The famous English taster Michael Broadbent (1927-2020) tasted over 70,000 wines.
 But it is precisely he who does not use any of the scoring systems described below in his evaluations, instead awarding one to five stars.
 Likewise, the well-known wine author Hugh Johnson uses his own scheme with 12 levels.
 In addition to theoretical knowledge, the following skills are required: Smell acuity, ability to distinguish and remember, ability to concentrate and the greatest possible objectivity.
 The perception threshold plays an important role.
 This is the limit in the mg/l range and below which one can identify and name a substance.

-Nevertheless, even with absolute specialists, the rating can differ for the same wine, although this usually only accounts for a few points (if at all).
+Nevertheless, even with absolute specialists, the evaluation of the same wine can be different, although this usually only accounts for a few points (if at all).
 With several scales, even from different manufacturers, one can very well assume that weighing an object to at least a tenth of a gram will produce the same result.
 After all, the scales are all calibrated and almost identical in terms of their composition.
 But this cannot be the case with people, because the palate and tongue as well as experience and preferences of different people are certainly not the same.
 A different result is therefore not inevitable, but also not surprising.

 An exemplary example of an extremely different rating is the rating of the red wine of Château Pavie vintage 2003, where Robert Parker awarded 96/100 points and Jancis Robinson 12/20 points (below is the formula for the conversion between the 20 and 100 system).
 Accordingly, Robinson's 12/20 points correspond to 76/100 points - which means a "simple wine without faults".
 Parker's 96/100 points mean a "great world-class wine".
 However, the two did not taste from the same bottle.
 Two bottles may very well have differences in quality for different reasons, which is called bottle variance.